Heba-art/api-testing-restassured/README.md

 ```
 # API Tests (RestAssured + TestNG) — Local & Deterministic
 ## Why WireMock?
 Public sandbox (reqres.in) sometimes returns 401/403 (“Missing/Invalid API key”) from upstream gateways.
-To keep tests stable and deterministic, we mock the API locally with WireMock and stub the exact responses we expect.
+To keep tests stable and deterministic, I mock the API locally with WireMock and stub the exact responses we expect.

 Note: When running against the real API, tests contain a small helper that passes 401/403 gateway blocks instead of failing, since that’s infrastructure—not logic.

 ## How it works (brief)